Warraybe/BG3-Create-Mod/README.md

 ## Usage

-Run create_mod.py and enter information as needed.
+Run **create_mod.py** and enter information as needed.

-Class mod creation still WIP and will not function.
+Custom class mod creation still WIP and will not function.
 At this time only Subclass feature works.

+##  Class Mod Arguments
+**Mod author name** - Name of the Mod Author.
+This is shown in BG3MM metadata.

+**Class name** - Name for the new class.
+This is shown in game, and used for BG3MM metadata.

+**Feature subclasses** - y/n.
+Does the new class have subclasses.

+**Subclass level** - What level do subclasses become available.

+**Subclass name(s)** - Comma separated list of subclasses to add.
+This is shown in game.

 ##  Subclass Mod Arguments

 **Mod author name** - Name of the Mod Author.
 This is shown in BG3MM metadata.

-**Base class** - Base class that you are adding a subclass to.
+**Main class** - Main class that you are adding a subclass to.
 Acceptable arguments: barbarian, bard, cleric, druid, fighter, monk, paladin, ranger, rogue, sorcerer, warlock, wizard

 **Subclass name** - Name for the new subclass.
 This is shown in game, and used for BG3MM metadata.

-Files are generated with new UUIDs, and Handles.
-Handles are only created for the Subclass name and a descrption placeholder, and are linked to ClassDescriptions.
-UUIDs are set for meta, ClassDescriptions, and Progressions and linked.
-Progressions only has the initial entry for subclass creation, and not for all levels where the subclass obtains new features.

-Files are also created for subclass injection and linked via [Norbyte's Baldur's Gate 3 Script Extender](https://github.com/Norbyte/bg3se) using BG3 Community Library and Compatibility Framework.
+Files are created for subclass injection and linked via [Norbyte's Baldur's Gate 3 Script Extender](https://github.com/Norbyte/bg3se) using BG3 Community Library and Compatibility Framework.

 ## Requirements and Recommendations
 Custom classes are created not requiring any dependencies.

-Subclasses created using this are set to up with [BG3 Community Library](https://github.com/BG3-Community-Library-Team/BG3-Community-Library) and [Compatibility Framework](https://github.com/BG3-Community-Library-Team/BG3-Compatibility-Framework) as requirements.
+Subclasses created are set to up with [BG3 Community Library](https://github.com/BG3-Community-Library-Team/BG3-Community-Library),  [Compatibility Framework](https://github.com/BG3-Community-Library-Team/BG3-Compatibility-Framework), and [Norbyte's Baldur's Gate 3 Script Extender](https://github.com/Norbyte/bg3se) as requirements.

 Recommend installing [ImprovedUI ReleaseReady](https://www.nexusmods.com/baldursgate3/mods/366) so that the interface shows new classes and subclasses easier.
 Also recommend installing ImprovedUI Assets from the optional files for ImprovedUI ReleaseReady to use a custom class icon.

 ## Folder and File structure
+Files are generated with UUIDs, and Handles.
+Handles are only created for the Class/Subclass name(s) and a description placeholder, and are linked to ClassDescriptions.
+UUIDs are set for meta, ClassDescriptions, and Progressions and linked.
+Progressions only has the initial entry for class/subclass creation, and not for all levels where the class/subclass obtains new features.

 - ModauthornameSubclassname / ModauthornameClassname
   - Localization
     - English
       - ModauthornameSubclassname.xml / ModauthornameClassname.xml
   - Mods
     - ModauthornameSubclassname / ModauthornameClassname
-      - ScriptExtender
+      - ScriptExtender (Subclass only)
         - Lua
           - BootstrapClient.lua
           - BootstrapServer.lua
           - InitCompatibilityFramework
-            - InitCompatibilityFramework.lua (Subclass only)
+            - InitCompatibilityFramework.lua
-        - Config.json (Subclass only)
+        - Config.json
       - meta.lsx
   - Public
     - ModauthornameSubclassname / ModauthornameClassname